andreamaestri/walkquest/memory-bank/activeContext.md

 - Memory management
 - Documentation completeness

-This active context reflects the critical issues with the virtual list implementation and the discrepancy between the .clinerules file and the actual code.
+This active context reflects the critical Vue.js component errors that need immediate investigation, along with the ongoing work on user profile and preferences functionality and the virtual list implementation issues.